jan-cieslik/clinicedge_docs/docs/Database_Structure/3_5_reference_data.md

 Each entry has an independent chance of being selected.
 Probabilities in this file can reflect general prevalences.

 ##### 4. Vitals: Value ranges
-When "normal" is specified for vitals in case_data, values are randomly selected from predefined normal ranges.
+When "normal" is specified for vitals in `case_data`, values are randomly selected from predefined normal ranges.

 **Example:**
 ```json